Ukrainians living under Russian occupation are coerced to vote for Putin

 “ The elections are an extension of military occupation and of the war itself ... rather than an exercise in the democratic franchise,” said Sam Greene, a director at the Center for European Policy Analysis in Washington.

-While there are polling stations, Russia has also dispatched officials with ballot boxes to people’s homes, saying it is safer for them to vote on their doorsteps.
+In addition to setting up polling stations, Russia has dispatched officials with ballot boxes to people’s homes, saying it is safer for them to vote on their doorsteps.

+The Kremlin views the voting in occupied regions of Ukraine as a “test of loyalty” for civilians and local elites, said Volodymyr Fesenko, the head of Penta, a political think tank.

 Polls are already open in Russian-occupied Donetsk, Luhansk, Kherson and Zaporizhzhia.
 In Crimea, which was annexed from Ukraine by Putin in 2014, polls will open Friday.